afids/afids-CNN/README.md

-# afids-NN
+# afids-CNN
-Utilizing the anatomical fiducals framework to identify other salient brain regions and automatic localization of anatomical fiducials using neural networks
+Leveraging the recent release of the anatomical fiducial framework for developing an open software infrastructure to solve the landmark regression problem on 3D MRI images

-# Processing data for training
+## Processing imaging data for training

-Convert3D
+1 - skull stripping
+2 - conforming image
+3 - intensity normalization (i.e., WM to 110)

-## Anatomical landmark data (AFIDs)
+## Processing landmark data (AFIDs)

-Convert3D:
-1) .fcsv -> threshold image -> landmark distance map (could be considered probability map)
-2) distance map used for training

-## Structural T1w imaging

-Convert3D:
-1) brainmask.nii -> 3D patches sampled at x voxels
-2) matching of distance maps and anatomical imaging patches is crucial for proper training
+1 - extract points from landmark file (.fcsv is supported) 2 - extact a landmark Euclidean distance map (could be considered probability map; each voxel communicates the distance to a AFID of interest)

+## Machine learning
+1 - a standard 3D Unet